Practice Areas

 Instead, parties seeking further review of an appellate court’s decision must present a petition for review to the Supreme Court.
 As part of the procedure, a party must file and serve its petition within ten days after the Court of Appeal’s decision is final.
 The petition for review must include issues and grounds for review, and any arguments and supporting authorities.

-What Happens Once a Petition for Review is Filed?
+What Happens Once a Petition for Review is Filed in a Case?

 Once the Petition for review is filed, it is assigned to a central staff member depending on the type of case, (civil, criminal, or capital) or to one of the justices to prepare a conference memorandum.